 - In a large saucepan, melt butter over medium heat.
 Once melted, add in all but 1 cup of the marshmallows.
 Reduce heat to low and continue stirring until completely melted.6 Tablespoons unsalted butter, 16 ounces mini marshmallows

 - Remove from heat and stir in the vanilla and salt.
-Add the cereal and the remaining 1 cup of marshmallows and gently stir until combined.1 teaspoon vanilla extract, ⅓ teaspoon kosher salt, 7 cups gluten-free crispy rice cereal
+Add the cereal and the remaining 1 cup of marshmallows and gently stir until combined.1 teaspoon vanilla extract, ⅓ teaspoon kosher salt, 7 cups crispy rice cereal

 - Pour into the prepared baking dish.
 Press gently with your fingertips just until completely spread out.